rancher/rancher.github.io/rancher/latest/en/quick-start-guide/index.md

 ### Create a Multi-Container Application using Rancher Compose

-In this section, we will show you how to create and deploy the same WordPress application we created in the previous section using a command-line tool called `rancher-compose`.
+In this section, we will show you how to create and deploy the same WordPress application we created in the previous section using a command-line tool called Rancher Compose.

-The `rancher-compose` tool works just like the popular `docker-compose` tool.
+The Rancher Compose tool works just like the popular Docker Compose tool.
 It takes in the same `docker-compose.yml` file and deploys the application on Rancher.
 You can specify additional attributes in a `rancher-compose.yml` file which extends and overwrites the `docker-compose.yml` file.

 In the previous section, we created a Wordpress application with a load balancer.
 If you had created it in Rancher, you can download the files directly from our UI by selecting **Export Config** from the stack's dropdown menu.
 The `docker-compose.yml` and `rancher-compose.yml` files would look like this:

-**docker-compose.yml**
+#### Example docker-compose.yml

 ```yaml
 mywordpress: